skttl/konstrukt-documentation/api/bulk-actions.md

 ## Defining a bulk action

-To define a bulk action you create a class that inherits from the base class `KonstruktBulkAction` and implements the abstract configuration properties.
+To define a bulk action you create a class that inherits from the base class `KonstruktBulkAction` and configure it within the constructor like so.

 ````csharp
 // Example